|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-During the Pacific War, Japanese dug tunnels, caves and fighting positions into Mount Suribachi with an elaborate seven-story interior structure above the likely invasion beaches on the southern coast.
+During the Pacific War, the Japanese dug tunnels and fighting positions into Mount Suribachi with an elaborate seven-story interior structure above the likely invasion beaches on the southern coast.
 Before and during the invasion, Mount Suribachi was heavily bombed by U. S. bombers and fighters plus U. S. Navy (USN) gunfire and rockets.

 On February 19, 1945 when the U. S. Marines made an amphibious landing on the invasion beach of Iwo Jima the Japanese defenses in Mount Suribachi opened fire on the Americans and were able to inflict terrible casualties to landing force.
 On February 23, 1945 at 10:00am, U. S. Marines reached the summit of Mount Suribachi and raised an American flag that became known as the "First Flag Raising".
-Later that day, another group of Marines raised a larger flag that became known as the "Second Flag Raising".
+Later that same day, a second group of Marines raised a larger flag that became known as the "Second Flag Raising".

 First Flag Raising

-On February 23, 1945 at 10:00am the summit was captured by the U. S. Marines Corps (USMC) Easy Company, 28th Regiment, 5th Marine Division reach the summit of Mount Suribachi.
-Spontaneously, they raised a small American flag on a metal pipe found on the summit.
-This flag was visible at the invasion beach and aboard support ships and was inspiration to every American that the U. S. had taken the high ground and was gaining the upper hand during the Battle of Iwo Jima.
+On February 23, 1945 at 10:00am U. S. Marines Corps (USMC) from Easy Company, 28th Regiment, 5th Marine Division reach the summit of Mount Suribachi.
+Spontaneously, they raised the first U. S. flag attached to a metal pipe found at the summit.
+Although small, the flag was visible from the invasion beach below and aboard warships and transports and instantly became an inspiration to every American that the U. S. had taken the high ground and was gaining the upper hand during the Battle of Iwo Jima.

 Second Flag Raising